dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 </figure>

-In this scenario, since the child app is independently built and deployed from the parent app, they should be very well isolated from each other, and arbitrary internal changes in one app (such as text color) should not affect the other.
+Because these apps are independently built and deployed, they should be generally isolated from each other, and arbitrary internal changes in one app (such as text color) should not affect the other.

 However in this case, the parent's `color: red;` style is inherited into the child app and color its text.
 This style is effectively _leaked_ across